Moors-Code/Fragment-sequencing/README.md

 #### Main analysis:

-1.Clustering_anno_nFeature_comp.R: This part does preprocesing of Visium data, annotation of spatial areas and comparison of number of gene features between different spatial areas with sphere-seq data.
+1.Clustering_anno_nFeature_comp.R: This part does preprocesing of Visium data, annotation of spatial areas and comparison of number of gene features between different spatial areas with fragment-seq data.

 2.Merging_and_batch_effect_correction.R: This part merged both Visium samples and applies batch effect correction.

-3.Spot_deconvolution.R: This part does deconvolution of spots by integrating data from sphere-seq.
+3.Spot_deconvolution.R: This part does deconvolution of spots by integrating data from fragment-seq.

 4.Visium_public_data.R: This part uses public data from https://www.livercellatlas.org (Guilliams et al, 2022) to test newly found zonation specific genes in wild type and NAFLD mouse samples.